This article talks about a List Of Ramsar Sites In India and Indian Wetlands With Map for UPSC [Environment & Ecology Notes].

 - The invasive growth of the grass Paspalum distichum has changed the ecological character of large areas of the site, reducing its suitability for certain waterbird species, notably the Siberian crane.

 - The Site is an example of wise use of a community-managed wetland, which provides food for people and supports local biodiversity.

 14. Kolleru Lake

-- A natural eutrophic lake situated between the river basins of the Godavari and the Krishna.
+- A natural eutrophic lake situated between the river basins of the Godavari and the Krishna in Andhra Pradesh.

-- It was previously a lagoon, but now it is several kilometres inland due to the coastline of emergence and delta formation.
+- It was previously a lagoon, but now it is several kilometers inland due to the coastline of emergence and delta formation.